How Businesses Can Reduce Recruitment Costs from Start to Finish

 Using platform analytics and historical data can refine this decision further.

-Develop a dual-purpose content strategy, attracting candidates and brand improvement
+Develop a dual-purpose content strategy

 The content strategy should serve both as a magnet for potential candidates and as a tool to position your company as an employer of choice.